Kia explains why a voyage to Antarctica finally gave her a sense of peace

 Over the next decade, I visited 60 countries across six continents along with numerous remote territories like Easter Island, the Faroes, the Galápagos and the Cooks.
 Despite this, I still yearned for one thing: Antarctica.

 This remote wilderness loomed large in my mind: a place of pristine tundra, towering glaciers and a silence so absolute, it could make you ache.
-For me, Antarctica was the final frontier so when, in 2019, I was offered a chance to join Albatros Expeditions on a 10-day trip to the Antarctic Peninsula, it seemed it might be a brief and cruel trick.
-Like embers on a paving stone, here one second and the next, gone.
+For me, Antarctica was the final frontier so when, in 2019, I was offered a chance to join Albatros Expeditions on a 10-day trip to the Antarctic Peninsula, it seemed like it might be a brief and cruel trick.

 For a while, it was indeed elusive, as our trip was postponed from 2020 to 2021, then from 2021 to 2022.
 We didn’t quite believe it would happen until we set foot on the Ocean Victory, currently the greenest expedition ship that journeys to the continent.